Pexers/CS-fundamentals/Development/Methodologies.md

 </p>

 1. **Requirements**.
 Rather than spending months developing specifications with stakeholders, RAD begins by defining a loose set of requirements.
 "Loose" because among the key principles of rapid application development is the permission to change requirements at any point in the cycle.
 2. **Prototype**.
 Once a project has been scoped, teams begin building out the initial models and prototypes.
 The goal is to rapidly produce a working design that satisfies all or only a portion of requirements.
-This prototype may cut corners to reach a working state, and that’s acceptable.
+This prototype may cut corners to reach a working state, and that's acceptable.
 3. **Construction & Feedback gathering**.
 Rapid construction is where application coding, system testing, and unit integration occurs, converting prototype and beta systems into a working model.
 This stage may also be repeated as required, supporting new components and alterations.
 The majority of problems and customer changes were addressed during the iterative prototyping stage.
 4. **Cutover**.
 During this stage, developers may optimize or even re-engineer their implementation to improve stability and maintainability.
 They may also spend this stage connecting the back-end to production data, writing thorough documentation, and doing any other maintenance tasks required before handing the product over with confidence.